Fell On Black Days

 And sometimes far too long for snakes"

---Black Hole Sun, Chris Cornell, Soundgarden, 1994
+- Black Hole Sun, Chris Cornell, Soundgarden, 1994

 It is important to note that expectations for a quick market recovery from its recent decline is not necessarily an affirmation that all is healthy and well with the U.S. stock market.
-For it is not the rising of a bright sun shining that will wash away the recent rain, but the return of the black hole sun that has been warming capital markets through the post crisis period.
+For it is not the rising of a bright sun shining that will wash away the recent rain, but the return of the black hole sun that has been warming capital markets through the post-crisis period.

 It has been with good reason that risk assets in general and the U.S. stock market in particular has seen its cup already overfilled while the economy has been left largely stuttering, cold, and damp.
 And it has been with good reason that the electoral masses around the world have increasingly turned to the extremes of the political spectrum in searching for new leaders to come and make the dramatic changes that hopefully will turn around their long stagnating fortunes.